Octavian-ai/reasoning-operations/README.md

-# Experiment into fundamental operations in neural networks
+# Experiment to see how different neural networks perform fundamental reasoning operations

-This code explores how basic networks (e.g. dense layers) can perform fundamental computer science operations (logical, arithmetic etc)
+This code explores how basic networks (e.g. dense layers) can perform fundamental reasoning operations (logical, arithmetic etc)

 ## Running